Published: 29 July 2021

 3. Electrical burns

 Burns from electrical equipment or power cords can be treated in the same way as liquids or hot objects (see point one, above).
 However, before touching the dog or surrounding cables, make sure that the electricity is turned off and unplug the equipment.

 We hope you'll never have cause to need this advice but, unfortunately, accidents do happen.
 If you'd like to know what to do in an emergency, book a place on our First Aid for Dogs course.
-We've dates coming up in London, the Midlands and Sussex.
+We've dates coming up in Brighton, via Zoom and our online distance learning course.